Directing

 Pepsi Max

-More than a film, the installation became an experiential opportunity, a pop up art space.
+The installation became an experiential opportunity, a pop up art space.

 It was a technical challenge to align all the images and create a film without digital effects, a process that took three days of painting and repainting.